Home | Diet and Nutrition Care Manuals | Diet and Nutrition Care Manual: A Comprehensive Nutrition Care Guide – 2024 Course

 Additional Performance Indicators may apply.

 This self-study course includes required reading, a downloadable course document and an online exam with multiple choice, case study based questions.
-This course exam includes 145 questions.
 Upon passing the test, the learner can download and print the certificate.

 Manual Author/Editor:

-Becky has published more than 300 health care articles, manuals, and CE programs; presented and/or hosted more than 650 CE programs for national, international, and state professional meetings in 5 countries and 50 states.
+Becky has published more than 300 health care articles, manuals and CE programs; presented and/or hosted more than 700 CE programs for national, international and state professional meetings in 5 countries and 50 states.
 Her free email magazine keeps 30,000 health care professionals up to date on the latest news in the field.
-An active leader, she has held more than 20 board positions on national and state professional associations including the Academy of Nutrition and Dietetics (Academy) and the National Pressure Injury Advisory Panel.
-Honors include: Academy Medallion Award, Fellow of the Academy of Nutrition and Dietetics, and the Academy Award of Excellence in Business and Consultation.
+An active leader, she has held more than 20 board positions on national and state professional associations including the Academy of Nutrition and Dietetics (Academy), Academy Foundation and the National Pressure Injury Advisory Panel.
+Honors include Academy Medallion Award, Fellow of the Academy of Nutrition and Dietetics and the Academy Award of Excellence in Business and Consultation.

 Editor: